Does Freedom Work on Linux? Setup, Limits, and Key Features

 Freedom Alternatives for Linux Users

-DigitalZen is the most capable option among them, providing native Linux support, both website and app blocking, adaptive locks, and wellness tools for balanced focus sessions.
-Other alternatives include Chomper, PluckEye, StayFocusd, LeechBlock, SelfControl Linux Port, and Time Companion, each with varying levels of control and customization.
+DigitalZen is one option to consider.
+It offers native Linux support, both website and app blocking, adaptive locks, and wellness tools for balanced focus sessions.

 Frequently Asked Questions